KwadijkAris/Langtang_precipitation/README.md

 `testing_function.py` is the most complete executable description of the dependency order.
 It backs up shipped derived data to `../testing_backup/` before overwriting selected derived products.
 It also notes two important reproducibility details:

-- tipping-bucket cleaning is executed but not written during the full test run; shipped files in `data/Cleaned/TB` remain authoritative;
-- wind cleaning is executed but not written during the full test run; shipped files in `data/Cleaned/Wind` remain authoritative.

 The full run requires raw sensor data under `data/raw/`.
 See `data/raw/README.txt` in the Zenodo data package for raw-data availability notes.

 ## Generated Files